metaborg/spoofax.gradle/README.md

 }
 ```

-Finally, the Stratego format can be overrode, enabling developing using `ctree` while building with `jar`:
+Finally, the Stratego format can be overridden, enabling developing using `ctree` while building with `jar`:

 ```kotlin
 spoofaxLanguageSpecification {